Hanzhuo-Gong/Anime-Recommender-System/README.md

 # Anime Recommender System

 This project is for COEN 140 final project.
-Will plan to expand on this project in the future
+Plan to expand on this project in the future

 current approach: User-based, KNN